Koikuchi Shoyu vs. Usukuchi Shoyu: Japanese Soy Sauce

-As Koikuchi Shoyu, or Japanese dark soy sauce, has a longer fermentation process, it is more aromatic than the light soy sauce Usukuchi Shoyu and packed with flavor.
+As Koikuchi Shoyu/dark soy sauce has a longer fermentation process, it is more aromatic than Usukuchi Shoyu/light soy sauce, packed with flavor.

-Koikuchi Shoyu is the most basic soy sauce in Japan, and if the recipe calls for “Shoyu”, this soy sauce is generally used.
+Koikuchi Shoyu is the most basic soy sauce, and if the recipe calls for Shoyu, we usually use this soy sauce.

-Koikuchi Shoyu gives more “soy sauce” taste and aroma to the dish, and it is most widely used in Japanese cuisine.
+Most widely used in Japanese cuisine, Koikuchi Shoyu gives more “soy sauce” taste and aroma to the dish.